Kim Sung-bum (actor): Traditional dancer career

-Beside being an actor, Kim is a traditional Korean dancer called Goseong Ogwangdae for more than a decades.
-He is part of Goseong Ogwangdae Preservation Society lead by Lee Yoon-seok.
+Beside being an actor, Kim is a traditional Korean dancer called Goseong ogwangdae for more than a decades.
+He is part of Goseong Ogwangdae Preservation Society led by Lee Yoon-seok.
 His status is graduate member.

 In 2015, he performed in Korean Master Singers Workshop in Northern California.
 It was hosted by the Korean Cultural Center with special support from the Goseong Ogwangdae Conservation Association, the 7th Important Intangible Cultural Heritage.
-Kim and fellow dancer Yoon Hyun-ho teach at Workshop on September 19th and 21st, 2015 at the Silicon Valley Korean Hall.
-On September 25, 2015 a workshop was held at Doherty Valley High School located in San Ramon, California.
-On September 26, Kim as Goseong Ohgwangdae mask dance instructors performed the dance at Silicon Valley Korean Sschool.
+Kim and fellow dancer Yoon Hyun-ho teach at Workshop on September 19 and 21, 2015 at the Silicon Valley Korean Hall.
+On September 25, 2015, a workshop was held at Doherty Valley High School located in San Ramon, California.
+On September 26, Kim as Goseong Ohgwangdae mask dance instructors performed the dance at Silicon Valley Korean School.

-His most notable project as dancer was in National Theater Company’s Project Yeongeuk-dongne Yeonhui Madang (2018).The concept was “rediscovery of the original Korean theater project in an effort to find the identity of Korean theater in our time: a look at representative traditional performances with theatricality”.
+His most notable project as dancer was in National Theater Company’s Project Yeongeuk-dongne Yeonhui Madang (2018).The concept was "rediscovery of the original Korean theater project in an effort to find the identity of Korean theater in our time: a look at representative traditional performances with theatricality”.
 It was held as an exciting one-day festival at the Seogye-dong Madang of the National Theater Company.
 It unfolds into three courtyards where you can examine the originality of Korean theater and the possibility of modernization.
 Kim performed in the second courtyard, where creative performances, 'Finding the Yangban', a modern re-creation of the elements of the mask dance 'Goseong Ogwangdae', was presented as a showcase.
 He was part of a large number of theater actors selected by audition participate in the work, demonstrating the unique excitement of mask dance.

 Since 2019, Kim also involved in 'BBRUN' Project, the first metaverse experience performance in Korea.
 A new theatrical performance that combines motion capture technology and virtual experience technology.
 The first performance were hosted by Gwangju Asian Culture Center (ACC) and Asian Cultural Center (ACI), on the 20th until the 22nd November 2020, and was held on the stage of the Cultural Creation Center ACT Studio.